Little Rocky Hill, New Jersey

-Little Rocky Hill is an unincorporated community located within South Brunswick Township in Middlesex County and Franklin Township, Somerset County, New Jersey, United States.
+Little Rocky Hill is an unincorporated community located within South Brunswick in Middlesex County and Franklin Township, Somerset County, in the U.S. state of New Jersey.
 The community is located atop a small hill east of the borough of Rocky Hill.
 The Middlesex–Somerset county line runs through the community along Old Road though elsewhere it follows Route 27.
 Carters Brook runs through the area flowing south.